JamesBerg1956/responsive-portfolio/README.md

-   X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe X resize text of footer text across all pages to match wireframe add your name to copyright footer across all pages index.html resize "About Me" header to match enlarge hr tag under "About Me" header to match wireframe
+   X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe X resize text of footer text across all pages to match wireframe X add your date tag and name to copyright footer across all pages index.html resize "About Me" header to match enlarge hr tag under "About Me" header to match wireframe